Pillars of Southwestern College’s philosophy: Ralph Waldo Emerson

 About the Moderator

-Jim Nolan is in his 7th year as president of Southwestern College.
+Jim Nolan is in his 9th year as president of Southwestern College.
 He has worked for a dozen universities or colleges, both online and on the ground.
 He holds a Ph.D. in Counseling Psychology, and attended graduate school in English/Irish Literature.
-He reads a lot of books, takes a lot of photos, plays guitar, got married in India in 2010.
+He reads a lot of books, takes a lot of photos and plays guitar.
+Sort of.
 His best friend of all times, a Wire Haired Fox Terrier named Barney, recently passed into non-physical.
 Barney was a true guru.

 Jim is the opposite of a guru, whatever that is called.
 He doesn't know anything, and he knows that.